The Top 3 Most Adventurous Tours at Monteverde Extremo Park

-Kids eight and above can go on the Mega Swing, but I am not sure I would recommend it to anyone younger than ten because the feeling is so horrific that I am not sure how little ones would cope with it.
+Kids eight and above can go on the Mega Swing, but I am not sure I would recommend it to anyone younger than ten because the feeling is so horrific that I am unsure how little ones would cope.
 I’m personally not planning on taking my daughter, who is ten, to the Mega Swing any time soon.
-She’s been to a couple of Tarzan swings around the country with me, but none of them compares to the Extremo Mega Swing.
+She’s been to several Tarzan swings around the country with me, but none compares to the Extremo Mega Swing.

 I recommend the Extremo Mega Swing to those who’ve tried Tarzan swings and felt they wanted something more extreme.
 The rate for this activity is $44 + tax per person for ages eight and above.

 Monteverde Extremo Park Reviews

 Now that we’ve covered the top activities to do at Monteverde Extremo Park let’s take a birds-eye view of what customers think about Monteverde Extremo Park online by looking at Google and TripAdvisor reviews.